JuliaLinearAlgebra/MatrixDepot.jl/doc/regu.rst

 Here is a list test problems in the collection:

 * :term:`deriv2`
+* :term:`foxgood`
 * :term:`shaw`
 * :term:`wing`

 .. glossary::
    :sorted:

+   foxgood
+      A severely ill-posed problem suggested by Fox & Goodwin.
+This is a model problem which does not satisfy the discrete Picard condition for the small singular values [baker77]_.

+      .. [baker77] C.T.H Baker, The Numerical Treatment of Integral
+		   Equations, Clarendon Press, Oxford, 1977, p.
+665.

    wing
       A problem with a discontinuous solution.
 The kernel :math:`K` is